jxnblk/blog/src/pages/blog/the-cascade-is-not-inheritance.md

 ---
 title: The Cascade is Not Inheritance
 date: 2019-07-20
+excerpt: On more than one occasion, I've heard people conflate the cascade feature of CSS with inheritance.
 ---

 On more than one occasion, I've heard people conflate the *cascade* feature of CSS with *inheritance*.